 Certificate of Need

-- Support initiatives to improve access to health care price and quality transparency information.
+Support initiatives to improve access to health care price and quality information.

-- Support proposals to increase administrative efficiencies in the worker's compensation system that lower provider costs.
+Support proposals to increase administrative efficiencies in the workers' compensation system that lower operational costs.